grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "Speaking of work, the other reason we need to re-hire her is I fell into a plum job for use up on there on the exchange floor.
 For the moment, we're flush."

 "Yeah?"
-Said Hemi skeptically, knowing that a transport job that paid well was unlikely to be easy or safe.
+Said Hemi skeptically, knowing that a cargo job that paid well was unlikely to be easy or safe.

 "Yeah.
 We've also got some free advice to be out of here in 48 hours."
 She handed him the leather satchel full of coins.
 "Here's the money.
 You know how this goes.
 Spend what you have to to get us out of here quickly."